Selected UX and product work across enterprise, public sector, and accessibility-led platforms.

 Stakeholder Interviews: Conducted sessions with internal teams and external NREN partners to understand informational priorities, tone, and use cases.

-Content Audit: Mapped existing pages and user flows to identify redundancies and restructure the information architecture around three main pillars: Programs, Membership, and Cybersecurity.
+Content Audit: Mapped existing pages and user flows to identify redundancies and restructure the information architecture around the 5 pillars.

 Accessibility Benchmarking: Compared CANARIE’s website with accessible cybersecurity leaders such as Barracuda Networks and Secureworks to inform contrast ratios, keyboard navigation flow, and readability standards .